June 19, 2023 Manolis

 Where to Buy Singing Bowls Online

 If you can’t find a physical shop nearby, there are plenty of online stores that sell sound healing instruments, including Tibetan singing bowls.
-One well-known online shop is Thomann, which offers a wide range of instruments, including singing bowls, gongs, tuning forks, and crystal singing bowls.
+As mentioned above, one well-known online shop is Thomann, which offers a wide range of instruments, including singing bowls, gongs, tuning forks, and crystal singing bowls.
 Marketplaces like Amazon and Etsy also have sellers offering Tibetan singing bowls.

 Lastly, there are different types of singing bowls available in the market, but the most common ones are the Jambati and the Thadobati bowls.
 Jambati bowls have visible hammer marks and classical etching lines, while Thadobati bowls have relatively vertical sides and a flat bottom.
 Thadobati bowls are deeper and thicker than Jambati bowls and are known for producing tones across four octaves.